16 Healthiest Starbucks Foods to Order in 2025

 Check Ingredients

-Always try to look for foods that feature whole, recognizable ingredients.
-Items like oatmeal, egg-based snacks and protein boxes are often better choices than sugary pastries or heavily processed sandwiches because they haven’t been overly processed and you know exactly what’s in them.
+Look for foods with mostly whole, recognizable ingredients.
+Items like oatmeal, egg-based snacks and protein boxes are often better choices than sugary pastries or heavily processed sandwiches.
+You’ll know what you’re getting and can scan nutrition info quickly.

-If you’re watching your sugar intake, avoid meals with too much dried fruit or added sweeteners and instead opt for fresh fruit, nuts or protein-rich choices like egg whites and lean meats.
+If you’re watching sugar, limit items with a lot of dried fruit or added sweeteners.
+Opt for fresh fruit, nuts or protein-rich choices like egg whites and lean meats.

 Add Avocado